 With more and more of us looking to gain more space in our homes, you may be considering moving or extending your home.
 There are lots of ways to gain more space in your current property including loft conversions, garage conversions, building an extension or adding a conservatory or glass room extension.
-One of the biggest questions you might have is around the cost of these options.
-Adding a conservatory, orangery or glass extension can be a much quicker, easier, and depending on requirements, can be more cost effective too.
+One of the biggest questions you might have is about the cost of these options.
+Adding a conservatory, orangery or glass extension can be much quicker, easier, and depending on requirements, can be more cost-effective too.
 But how much does a conservatory cost?

 A good quality bespoke conservatory generally starts around the £20,000 mark for a uPVC which includes the whole build and materials.